 Oh, and don't be afraid of the word "soufflé".
 It might make you think it's something hard to make, but trust me, it's super easy!
 Let me show you...

 How to make an easy chocolate soufflé

-Melt chocolate and butter in microwave or double boiler
+Melt chocolate and butter in the microwave or double-boiler

 Beat eggs and sugar until light and almost tripled in volume.

 Lighten the chocolate adding about ½ cup of the beaten eggs